srikarth/DataAnalysis/README.md

-example of reactive data visualization server done in R reactive({}) - caches hash-map input:output, and gives cachces output if encounters same input more than once (no need to recalulate!).
+example of reactive data visualization server done in R

 Server calulates forecast for a stock price and displays this to user.